louisguitton/guitton.co-hugo/content/posts/how-maslows-pyramid-helped-me-understand-why-people-quit.md

 Is it for lack of belonging or esteem 💖 - or psychological needs ?

-Is it for lack of self fulfilment ?
+Is it for lack of self fulfillment ?

 ## What to do as a company